Today, I discuss the negative impact that just one word can have on narrative tension: Suddenly.

 Your turn ... how do you maintain tension with minimal interruption?
 Are there particular adverbs you use with caution?

-If you'd like to access more tips and resources for self-publishers, visit the Self-publishers page on my website.
+If you'd like to access more tips and resources for self-publishers, visit my resource centre.
 Try these in particular: